brianfluk/software-engineering-project/iteration-01.review.md

    e.g. Did you change your mind, or did you just not get to it yet?

 ## Meeting Highlights
-* Figured out that it makes sense to try and use React and node.js
+* Figured out that it makes sense to try and use React and node.js, since learning it will be easy to learn, and two of our members have prior experience with them.
+Furthermore, it is compatible with our hosting service, Heroku.com.
 * Heroku.com is the best available option for hosting, need to set it up for next sprint.
 * Github projects will be helpful in managing the project.

 Going into the next iteration, our main insights are: